tkgstrator/skyline/README.md

 # Skyline
-An enviroment for linking, runtime hooking and code patching in ~~Super Smash Bros Ultimate~~
+An environment for linking, runtime hooking and code patching in Switch games.
+This fork is a temporary template as an interim until Skyline base and its plugin loading is more mature.

 # Contributors
 This project is derived from OdysseyReversed and Starlight